Body Part: Arms, Back

 Equipment: Pull up bar

-Starting Position: Stand under the chin-up bar and reach your arms overhead with your palms facing you.
+Starting Position: Stand under the chin-up bar and reach your arms overhead with your palms facing away from you.
 Reach, jump or lift your body off the floor to grasp the handles firmly with a full grip position (thumbs wrapped around the handles).
 Gently cross one leg over the other to stabilize your lower extremity and then stiffen (“brace”) your abdominal muscles to stabilize your spine.
 Align your head vertically with your trunk under your hands and assume a neutral wrist position (i.e., wrist aligned in a straight line with your forearms).
 Depress and retract your scapulae (pull shoulders back and down) and attempt to hold this position throughout the exercise.

 Continue pulling upward until your chin is level with the bar or your hands.
 Pause momentarily then slowly return to your starting position by allowing your arms to extend back overhead until your arms are fully extended.
 Continue to maintain your shoulder and wrist position, and the vertical alignment of your trunk.
 Repeat the movement.

 Exercise Variation: The intensity of this exercise can be increased with resistance that can be added by wearing a weight belt to which weights are connected.
+Using a narrow, prontated (palms forward) grip shifts some of the load from your lats (mid-back muscles) into the muscles of the upper back.